Pub/Sub at the edge with Fanout

 Subscribing

 Fanout is designed to allow push messaging to integrate seamlessly into your domain.
-When clients make HTTP requests or WebSocket connections to Fastly, what happens next depends on the instructions provided by your backend.
+When clients make HTTP requests or WebSocket connections that arrive at Fastly's network, what happens next depends on the instructions provided by your backend.
 These instructions can include subscribing the client to one or more channels.

-For HTTP-based transports (such as Server-sent events and long polling), this is typically done with response headers.
+For HTTP-based transports (such as Server-Sent Events and long polling), this is done with response headers.
 For example:

 Grip-Hold: stream